3D Printer VS 3D CNC Router

 3D Printer

 If the traditional CNC technology is a subtraction technology, then the 3D printer uses even an addition technology.
-3D printing technology first originated at the end of the 20th century, and various rapid prototyping equipment developed later were extremely expensive.
+3D printing technology 1st originated at the end of the 20th century, and various rapid prototyping equipment developed later were extremely expensive.
 Until recently, CNC technology became open source, and the rapid prototyping patent period expired, foreign cheap 3D printers continued to emerge.
 Inspur has also begun to hit the country, and various simple 3D printers have entered the eyes of enthusiasts.

 3D printer is a kind of rapid prototyping equipment.
 The basic principle can be regarded as the combination of traditional CNC and printer.
 The numerical control CNC technology is used to convert the model file into the spatial displacement of the frame, so that the 3D printing nozzle can bond powdery metal or plastic.
 Material, construct objects by printing layer by layer.
 When printing with an inkjet printer, digital files are transferred to the printer.
-After the printer interprets, a layer of ink is sprayed onto the surface of the paper to form a two-dimensional image.
+After the printer interprets, a layer of ink is sprayed onto the surface of the paper to form a 2-dimensional image.
 When 3D printing, the software completes a series of digital slices through computer-aided design technology (CAD) and transmits the information of these slices to a 3D printer.
 The 3D printer stacks consecutive thin layers to form a solid object.
 The biggest difference between a 3D printer and a traditional printer is that the "ink" it uses is a real raw material.

 1. "Inkjet" method: the 3D printer nozzle ejects a very thin layer of liquid plastic material, which is then placed under ultraviolet or laser to solidify, and then the tray drops a very small distance for the next layer to stack up.
 This is continuously stacked until completion (See Figure 2).